DraxCodes/common-issues/Discord.Net-Addons/Embeds/Embeds.md

 var ourEmbed = new EmbedBuilder();
 ```

-Now we have the builder we can start adding to it, this is where we can start using the Builder aspects of this class.
+Once we have the builder we can start adding to it, this is where we can start using the Builder aspects of this class.
 If you start typing `embedBuilder.` as soon as you put the `.` you will notice a lot of properties and methods become available to you.
 The methods you want to focus on are those prepended with the word `With`, EG: `WithTitle()`.

 These methods allow you to add to the embed and format as you see fit.
 For example, if I wanted an Embed with a title that said "*Hello World*" I would do the following.